ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 this procedure MUST be ignored.

-In addition, for any report whose nonce contains a timestamp that falls in a batch interval for which it has coimpleted at least one aggregate-share request (see {{aggregate-share-request}}), the helper MUST send an error messsage in response rather than its next VDAF message.
+In addition, for any report whose nonce contains a timestamp that falls in a batch interval for which it has completed at least one aggregate-share request (see {{aggregate-share-request}}), the helper MUST send an error messsage in response rather than its next VDAF message.
 Note that this means leaders cannot interleave a sequence of aggregate and aggregate-share requests for a single